 and Bobby Beausoleil

 - who was later convicted of murdering a music teacher who sold mescaline to them - appear in this film.
 See more

-Director/co-writer "Van Guylder" is an alias for [[Ed Forsythe]] who directed several exploitation films. [[David F. Friedman]] is the uncredited producer.
+Director/co-writer "Van Guylder" is an alias for Ed Forsythe who directed this and several exploitation films.
+David F. Friedman is the uncredited producer.
 See more